From the classroom to the real world

-The Program in Geography provides a unique degree in Environment, Sustainability & Geography (ESG) emphasizing the notion of Sustainable Development.
+The Environment, Sustainability & Geography (current degree requirements) program emphasizes the notion of Sustainable Development.
 Students will examine the environmental, social, and economic problems associated with continued economic expansion on a finite planet, and explore the many emerging solutions for transitioning to a more sustainable future.

 The ESG Program provides detailed coverage of our most pressing environmental problems and their most promising sustainable solutions at local, regional and global scales.
 In addition, students will explore the barriers to developing and implementing these solutions rooted in the workings of our policy -making processes.
 Finally, students will have the opportunity to work directly on a wide variety of regional sustainable community development projects to truly appreciate what they have learned in the classroom, and better prepare themselves to be effective sustainable development practitioners.

 Finding a focus?

 Your college experience is a journey, and what might be right for you, may not be right for others.
 While some of your classmates know precisely their path for the next four years, you may still have questions.
 That's okay!
 Our program is designed to allow you the flexibility to discover what drives you through a core curriculum that highlights the interconnectedness of human and natural systems.
 From there, you will focus in one of three areas (environment and sustainability, geography, or urban and regional studies), where you will dive fully into determining how it relates to sustainability of our built and natural world.

 How do I know if ESG is right for you?